dilsonnn/reactjs-async/README.md

-# reactjs-async

-A example js / css lazy loading project
+# A simple project with loading js / css asynchronous.

+Created as a small PoC to learn how async loading works.

 :arrow_forward: [Live version](https://undefined-sin.github.io/reactjs-async/#home).

+:warning: The source code formatting is broken, might add lint later.